-Physicians who wish to recommend medical cannabis under HB 523 must complete register with the state.
+Physicians must have an active Certificate to Recommend (CTR) from the State Medical Board of Ohio.
+Physicians who wish to recommend medical cannabis under HB 523 must complete registration with the state.
 The state is currently developing regulations regarding:

 - The procedures that a physician must follow when applying for a certificate to recommend;

 - The conditions that must be met to be eligible for a certificate to recommend;